 For HT mesh STAs, the BSSBasicMCSSet parameters are identical.

-For VHT mesh STAs, the BSSBasicVHTMCS_NSSSet parameters are identical.
+For VHT mesh STAs, the Basic VHT-MCS and NSS Set fields in the VHT Operation element are identical.

 Candidate peer mesh STA

 Change the lettered list in the 2nd paragraph by inserting a new element e) following d) as follows and re-lettering the subsequent element: